syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/12.dns-export-import/docs.en.md

 www.domain.example.de.
 IN A 123.45.67.89
 ```

-The ouput of the showfile command can directly by used as zone file in bind.
+The output of the showfile command can directly by used as zone file in bind.
 In the next step we will reimport the zone we just exported.

 ### Import your zone